Bedford Town F.C.: 1989 re-establishment

-The club were reformed in 1989, and joined Division One of the South Midlands League for the 1991–92 season.
+The club was re-formed in 1989, and joined Division One of the South Midlands League for the 1991–92 season.
 After finishing fourth in their first season, they won Division One in 1992–93, before going on to win the Premier Division the following season, earning promotion to Division Three of the Isthmian League.
 A third-place finish in their first season in the league saw them promoted to Division Two.
 In 1998–99 they were Division Two champions, earning promotion to Division One, and after finishing as runners-up in 2000–01, were promoted to the Premier Division.
 The following season saw their first appearance in the FA Cup first round since reforming and resulted in a 2–1 defeat at Peterborough United in a replay.

 After finishing fifteenth in 2003–04 Bedford entered the play-offs for the final positions in the newly created Conference North and South.
 They beat Hitchin Town 3–1 in the semi-finals, but lost the final 5–4 to St Albans City.
 Instead, the club was transferred to the Premier Division of the Southern League for the 2004–05 season.
 A fifth-place finish in 2005–06 saw them qualify for the promotion play-offs.
 Following a 1–0 win at Bath City in the semi-finals, they beat Chippenham Town 3–2 in the final to earn promotion to the Conference South.
 However, they lasted only one season, finishing bottom of the division, and were relegated back to the Southern League.

-The 2013–14 season saw Bedford finish second-bottom of the Premier Division, resulting in relegation to Division One Central.

-In January 2018, the club was sold to a local consortium which included manager Jon Taylor and his father David.

-In June 2019, the club announced that Nathan Abbey and Jon Taylor had been appointed as joint managers of the club.
-Following the death of club director David Taylor, his son and joint manager Jon assumed the role of club director, with Nathan Abbey becoming sole first team manager.

-Abbey stepped down as manager on 14 January 2020, and was replaced the following day by Mark Ducket, who had stepped down as Eynesbury Rovers manager to take the post.
-Ducket resigned in September 2020, two matches into the 2020–21 season, citing disagreements with club ownership over player recruitment.